Career Advice

 With a real-time time tracking tool, you will free up your precious work time to do your job.
 In addition, your employees will enjoy the freedom and ease of interacting with this program.
 They do not have to rely on printed schedules to be informed of their shift times.

 With an app that your employees can download on their smartphones, they will receive tailored reminders for shift start times and clock-in notifications.
-Their new or updated schedules are available via a convenient email or directly from the app.
+Their new or updated schedules are available via email or directly in the app.
 Using technology such as this is a win for everyone and makes going to work easier.

 Communicate Effectively

 Effective communication saves time.
 If you think otherwise, consider the times in your personal and professional lives when you have had miscommunications.
-Take note of all the wasted time involved in backtracking efforts to explain or discuss things differently.
+Take note of all the wasted time spent backtracking to explain or discuss things differently.

 Rethink Meetings